mattweidman/NeuralNetworkDigits/readme.txt

 Earlier saves of neural networks are stored in theta...txt files.
 The theta files are labeled with what percentage of the test set they got correct.
-For exxample, the neural network saved in tehta92.9.txt had 92.9% accuracy on the test set.
+For example, the neural network saved in tehta92.9.txt had 92.9% accuracy on the test set.

 An example of how the neural network can be used can be found in Main.java.